 writer | traveler | food authority | historian

+What have I learned?
 That food is a dramatic (and delicious) expression of who and what people believe themselves to be and how they got that way.
 Is this cultural anthropology?
 Yes, I suppose it is, but it’s anthropology with the very important difference that you can taste the culture on your tongue and feel it between your hands, not to mention sniff its often heady aroma on the air.

 Two other books:

-The Boat Beneath the Pyramid (a study of Ancient Egyptian boats and maritime technology)
+- The Boat Beneath the Pyramid (a study of Ancient Egyptian boats and maritime technology)

-Love with a Harvard Accent (a novel)
+- Love with a Harvard Accent (a novel)

-Italy: The Best Travel Writing from The New York Times
+- Cooking Italy: The Best Travel Writing from The New York Times

-From Betty Crocker to Feminist Food Studies: Critical Perspectives on Women and Food (ed.
+- From Betty Crocker to Feminist Food Studies: Critical Perspectives on Women and Food (ed.
 By Arlene Voski Avakian & Barbara Haber)

-The Oldways Table: Essays & Recipes from the Culinary Think Tank, by K. Dun Gifford & Sara Baer-Sinnott
+- The Oldways Table: Essays & Recipes from the Culinary Think Tank, by K. Dun Gifford & Sara Baer-Sinnott

-The New York Times, The Boston Globe, the Washington Post, the Los Angeles Times, the International Herald-Tribune; Saveur, Food & Wine, Bon Appetit, Gastronomica, The Art of Eating, the New York Times Magazine, Vegetarian Times, Modern Maturity, Eating Well, Smithsonian, Downeast, Wooden Boat, Geo, Saudi Aramco World, and other publications.
+Countless newspaper and magazine articles for: The Wall Street Journal, New York Times, Boston Globe, Washington Post, Los Angeles Times, International Herald-Tribune; Saveur, Food & Wine, Bon Appetit, Gastronomica, The Art of Eating, the New York Times Magazine, Vegetarian Times, Modern Maturity, Eating Well, Smithsonian, Downeast, Wooden Boat, Geo, Saudi Aramco World, and other publications.

-As a commentator or participant on radio (NPR’s The Splendid Table, Good Food, All Things Considered; BBC’s The Food Programme) and on television (Cucina Amore, Ciao Italia!, TVFN).
+Nancy also appears frequently as a commentator or participant on radio (NPR’s The Splendid Table, Good Food, All Things Considered; BBC’s The Food Programme) and on television (Cucina Amore, Ciao Italia!, TVFN).